-Question Management response 4.
-Are you aware of any significant transaction outside the normal course of business?
-No. 5.
+Question Management response 5.
 Are you aware of any changes in circumstances that would lead to impairment of non-current assets?
+If so, what are they?
 We are not aware of any such circumstances, although this will be subject to review by the external valuer.
 6. Are you aware of any guarantee contracts?
-No. 7.
+If so, please provide further details No. 7.
 Are you aware of the existence of loss contingencies and/or un-asserted claims that may affect the financial statements?
-The financial statements incorporate provisions for potential losses, however there are no anticipated losses which would have a material impact on the financial statements 8.
+If so, please provide further details The financial statements incorporate provisions for potential losses, however there are no anticipated losses which would have a material impact on the financial statements 8.
 Other than in house solicitors, can you provide details of those solicitors utilised by Maidstone Borough Council during the year.
 Please indicate where they are working on open litigation or contingencies from prior years?
-The most significant area of spend was in relation to development control appeals, many of which are ongoing.
-A full list will be provided to the external auditors with the supporting working papers to the financial statements.
+The most significant area of spend was in relation to development control appeals and enforcement action, many of which are ongoing.
+A full list will be provided to the external auditors with the supporting working papers to the financial statements